x3dom/pipeline/docs/source/api.rst

 ~~~~
 Jobs kick off the pipleline processing and bundle all relevant information
 as well as provide a interface for interacting with a current processing job.
 For exmaple get status information, pause, delete or restart a job.
+Jobs
+are excuted asynchronously and distributed by the Celery queue system.